maxsonBraunLab/cutTag-pipeline/README.md

 If you do not have a Snakemake environment, please follow the instructions in the maxsonBraunLab [Snakemake setup repository](https://github.com/maxsonBraunLab/snakemake_setup) to create one.

-**NOTE:** Some of the setup instructions are tailored for working on Oregon Health and Science University's Exacloud computing cluster.
+**NOTE:** Some of the setup instructions are tailored for working on Oregon Health and Science University's Linux-based Exacloud computing cluster.
 If you have access to another computing cluster, then some steps may need to be modified accordingly.

 ## 1. Configure the project directory